General information

 Excellent cuisine

 Invigorating outdoor activity in the fresh winter air makes for a healthy appetite.
-So it is rather fortunate that Vorarlberg boasts a plethora of excellent restaurants, inns and lodges.
-The Gault Millau Guide has a whopping 80 hosts listed for Vorarlberg.
-Lech Zürs am Arlberg, which is home to 19 award-winning restaurants alone, can rightly claim the sobriquet of World Gourmet Village.
+So it is rather fortunate that Vorarlberg boasts a plethora of excellent restaurants, inns and lodges, serving a wide range of culinary delights.
+The Gault Millau Guide lists a wide choice of fine dining in Vorarlberg.
+Lech Zürs am Arlberg, which is home to a number of star-studded restaurants, can rightly claim the sobriquet of World Gourmet Village.
 But there is no shortage of places to turn to for exquisite culinary delights in the rest of Vorarlberg either.
 Award-winning or not – Vorarlberg’s chefs are absolute masters when it comes to conjuring up innovative dishes from mostly regionally sourced ingredients.
 Many restaurants are also distinguished by their special ambience in the style of traditional or contemporary Vorarlberg architecture.